keptn/keptn.github.io/content/docs/0.16.x/reference/files/shipyard/index.md

 A shipyard is defined at the level of a project.
 This means that all services in a project share the same shipyard definition.

-At this time, you can not add or delete stages in the *shipyard* file for an existing project although you can make other modifications.
+You can not add or delete stages in the *shipyard* file for an existing project although you can make other modifications.
 See [Updating a shipyard](../../../manage/shipyard/#updating-a-shipyard) for information about modifications that can be made to a *shipyard* file.